omajoshi/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 Portenta X8 has the NXP® i.MX 8M Mini MPU (Linux) and STM32H747XI dual Cortex®-M7+M4 32bit low power ARM® MCU (Arduino) stacked together and can be used to design different work loads for these two different microprocessors.
 We will use the Portenta Max Carriers onboard CMWX1ZZABZ-078 LoRaWAN® module from Murata®, and the WiFi connectivity from Portenta X8 to build a Multi-Protocol Gateway.

 In this tutorial we will go through the steps on how to setup both the Linux and Arduino side.
-A device collecting sensor data will transfer the data via WiFi, receive the data and exchange it between the Arduino and Linux layers, to then use LoRaWAN to finally send the information to The Things Network.
+A device collecting sensor data will transfer the data via WiFi, receive the data and exchange it between the Arduino and Linux layers, to then use LoRaWAN® to finally send the information to The Things Network.
 We will also configure and expose a local communication lane to further expand its capability if a local sensor is desired.

 ## Goals

 - Build an Arduino layer script using RPC to handle sensor readings or data traffic on Portenta X8.
-- Build a multi-protocol script to manage MQTT protocol and LoRa connectivity to handle data traffic on the Linux layer of Portenta X8.
+- Build a multi-protocol script to manage MQTT protocol and LoRa® connectivity to handle data traffic on the Linux layer of Portenta X8.
 - Assemble both layer scripts to build an operational multi-protocol gateway using Portenta X8 and Max Carrier.

 ### Required Hardware and Software